JoeHe/FluentLenium/README.md

 ```

 ###Page usage
-You can use the annotation `@Page` to construct your page easily.
+You can use the annotation `@Inject` to construct your page easily.

 For example: